Classification and Checklist of Leeches (Phylum Annelida: Class Clitellata: Order Hirudinida) in North America north of Mexico

 Klemm, D.J.
 1990.
 Hirudinea.
 Pp. 398–415, In: B.L.
 Peckarsky, P.R.
 Fraissinet, M.A.
 Penton, and D.J.
 Conklin, Jr. (eds.).
 Freshwater macroinvertebrates of northeastern North America.
 Cornell University Press, Ithaca, NY.

 Klemm, D.J.
 1995.
 Identification guide to the freshwater leeches (Annelida: Hirudinea) of Florida and other southern states.
-Bureau of Surface Water Management, Florida Department of Environmental Protection, 2600 Blair Stone Road, Tallahassee, FL 32399. v + 82 pp. [This manual is available free, as a pdf document you can download from the Florida Department of Environmental Protection – Bureau of Laboratories List of Keys and Guides website; you must scroll down to the listing for this manual, then click on the entry ”Leeches.pdf” to begin the download; this file is 3.1 MB in size, so will be a very slow download if you are using a dial-up internet connection].
+Bureau of Surface Water Management, Florida Department of Environmental Protection, 2600 Blair Stone Road, Tallahassee, FL 32399. v + 82 pp. [This manual is available free, as a pdf document you can download from the Florida Department of Environmental Protection Division of Environmental Assessment and Restoration website, then visit the Florida DEP Laboratory link, then clicking on ‘Taxonomic Keys’ in the left navigator bar, which directs you to the Macroinvertebrate Taxonomic Keys page; scroll down to the listing for this manual, clicking on the entry “Leeches.pdf” to begin the download; this file is 3.1 MB in size (but a slow download if you are still using a landline dial-up internet connection].

 Klemm, D.J., B.A.
 Daniels, W.E.
 Moser, and R.J.G.
 Lester.
 2003.
 Biology of the leech Actinobdella inequiannulata Moore, 1901 (Annelida: Hirudinea: Rhynchobdellida: Glossiphoniidae), parasitic on the white sucker, Catostomus commersoni Lacepède, 1803, and the longnose sucker, Catostomus catostomus Forster, 1773, in Algonquin Provincial Park, Ontario, Canada.
 Comparative Parasitology 70: 120–127.